AliSoftware/OHHTTPStubs/README.md

 At the end, you will only have the full content of your stub data after `requestTime+responseTime`, time after which the `completion` block or `connectionDidFinishLoading:` delegate method will be called.

-> Note that you can specify a network speed instead of a `responseTime` by using a negative value.
+> You can specify a **network speed** instead of a `responseTime` by using a negative value.
 [See below](#using-download-speed-instead-of-responsetime).

 ### Simulate a down network

 You may also return a network error for your stub.
-For example, you may use this to simulate an absence of network connection:
+For example, you can easily simulate an absence of network connection like this:

     [OHHTTPStubsResponse responseWithError:[NSError errorWithDomain:NSURLErrorDomain code:kCFURLErrorNotConnectedToInternet userInfo:nil]];